What is color Psychology?

 You can even purchase a digital download online, to avoid the delay of waiting for it to arrive in the post.

-Whatever your budget using color psychology to boost your mood and productivity is a fun and enjoyable way to refresh your home office.
+Whatever your budget using color psychology to boost your mood and colors that promote productivity is a fun and enjoyable way to refresh your home office.

 Color psychology can also be used for all areas of your home and is a useful and possible productivity boosting topic which can be discussed with your virtual team.